fetchai/cosmpy/docs/api/aerial/coins.md

 Reorganise the value of the instance (list of coins) in to canonical form defined by cosmos-sdk for `Coins`.

-This means alphabetically sorting (descending) the coins based on denomination.
+This means alphabetically sorting (ascending) the coins based on denomination.
 The algorithm *fails* with exception *if* each denomination in the list is *not* unique = if some denominations are present in the coin list more than once.